nurhidayat86/crds-book/logistic-regression-modelling.md

 ## Manual feature interraction
 Manual feature interaction involves creating new features based on combinations of existing features in the data, aiming to uncover relationships that might enhance the predictive power of our predictive models.
 This can be particularly useful when the interaction between variables might influence the outcome in ways not captured by the individual features alone.
 For example, in the case of predicting payment default, income data can be combined with the existing loan amount, forming loan to income ratio (LTI).
 Including LTI to the model is usually make logistic regression performs better compared to including both income and existing loan amount alone to the model.

 There are several ways to introduce new features based on interraction, the method employed varies according to the type of data involved.
 For numerical data, new variables can be created by applying basic mathematical operations such as multiplication, division (to calculate ratios), addition, and subtraction among variables.
-Additionally, some practitioners employ more complex functions, such as the quadratic expansion $(a^2 + b^2 + 2ab)$, to generate new features, where $a$ and $b$ represent existing numerical variables.
+Additionally, some practitioners employ more complex functions, such as the quadratic expansion $$(a^2 + b^2 + 2ab)$$, to generate new features, where $$a$$ and $$b$$ represent existing numerical variables.
 It is crucial, however, to select mathematical operations that are coherent with the underlying business logic.
 This ensures that the newly introduced features are not only statistically significant but also meaningful within the specific business context.

 ## Weight of Evidence (WoE) transformation
 Placeholder